 IMPLEMENTATION OF WORK, PAYMENT OF INCENTIVES, INSPECTION REQUIREMENTS: The customer must pay its share of the cost for each measure to be installed pursuant to the Scope of Work at a time not later than the completion of installation of that measure.
 When Willdan confirms that installation of a specific measure is satisfactorily completed, Willdan will arrange for payment of the incentive for that measure to the customer, either directly or by Con Edison, or, if authorized to do so by the building owner, directly to the installation contractor for that measure.
 Willdan's quality-assurance and/or quality-control inspectors and/or Con Edison, in their sole discretion, may schedule and conduct a post-installation inspection to ensure satisfactory measure installation.
 Incentive checks will be sent approximately six weeks after Willdan confirms satisfactory installation.
-With advance notice to the customer, following completion of the project and in order to provide Con Edison or its contractors and subcontractors, to make or to have made follow-up visits to customer facilities, and the customer shall provide building energy system data, supporting documentation, and otherwise cooperate fully in support of this effort.
+With advance notice to the customer, following completion of the project and in order to provide Con Edison with an opportunity to review the operation of the energy-efficiency measures for program evaluation purposes, the customer agrees to cooperate with any effort by Con Edison or its contractors and otherwise cooperate fully in support of this effort.